SSWConsulting/SSW.Rules.Content/rules/interfaces-abstract-classes/rule.md

 Imagine we have objects of different shapes, such as circles and rectangles.
 Each shape can have its own color.
 Also, all shapes have an area that can be calculated.
 However, the calculation changes depending on the type of shape.
 For example, a circle calculates area using PI and radius, while a rectangle uses the width and height.​

-So, we can define an interface called Shape:
+So, we can define an interface called `Shape`:

 ```typescript
 interface Shape {